 The Questar includes an integrated fork mount and 9 Volt battery powered clock drive.
 I've used a Davis and Sanford Tripod model C/BB with a custom built wedge for the Questar.
 You can learn how to make the wedge.
 Here's the Questar taking images of Mars at opposition:

-More recently I've switched to using a Skywatcher adjustable wedge and Manfrotto tripod.
+I've used a Sky-Watcher Star Adventurer adjustable wedge and Manfrotto tripod with the Questar.
 This combination makes it easier to make find adjustments and increased the stiffness of the mount.
 I compare these wedges and tripods along with some sample images in a post in my blog.

 In addition to the Questar with its built in fork mount, I also use the a6300 with a Vixen Polarie mount and both wide angle and telephoto lenses.
 This makes a near a near ideal ultra light weight package for nightscape and time lapse photography.
-I usually mount the Polarie on a classic Tiltall tripod made by Marchioni in New Jersey.
+I use the Polarie with either a camera or a small refractor on a classic Tiltall tripod made by Marchioni in New Jersey.
 The Tiltall is a classic lightweight tripod, but lacks cross braces for the legs making it less stiff with heavy loads like a telescope.

 By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.